-Lucas Böttcher is an Assistant Professor for Computational Social Science at the Frankfurt School of Finance & Management.
+Lucas Böttcher is an Assistant Professor for Computational Science at the Frankfurt School of Finance & Management.

 |Introduction to Data Analytics in Business||Master||Winter|

 Numerical Analysis of Dynamical Systems